kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-on-streams.md

 # Version Agility

-Unlike QUIC, QUIC on Streams does not define a mechanism for version negotiation.
+Unlike QUIC, QMux does not define a mechanism for version negotiation.

-In large-scale deployments requiring service and protocol version discovery, QUIC on Streams can and is likely to be implemented over TLS.
+In large-scale deployments requiring service and protocol version discovery, QMux can and is likely to be implemented over TLS.
 The Application-Layer Protocol Negotiation Extension of TLS {{?ALPN=RFC7301}} is the favored mechanism to negotiate between an application protocol based on this specification and others.

-When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QS_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QUIC on Streams is in use.
+When ALPN is unavailable, first 8 bytes exchanged on the transport (i.e., the type field of the QX_TRANSPORT_PARAMETERS frame in the encoded form) can be used to identify if QMux is in use.

 # Implementation Considerations